 We expect our writers to spend enough time with a game to understand it intimately and with a lot of detail before publishing their review.
 For the majority of games, this means the game will be ‘completed’ before the review writing process begins.
 However, this is not an exact science, and not all games have a traditional ending, so the time that’s required to spend on different games has to come on a case by case basis.
 We trust and expect our reviewers to make informed judgements about how much time is appropriate to get a solid opinion.
 Whilst we will strive to hit embargo dates whenever possible, we’d rather delay a review to get a firmer understanding of the title than to rush a review in order to get it up faster.

-We will always make an effort to ensure that our reviews are honest and have taken the care to make sure you understand not just of what our opinion is, but why we feel that way as well.
+We will always make an effort to ensure that our reviews are honest and we have taken the care to make sure you understand not just what our opinion is, but why we feel that way as well.

 Our reviews will first be published to checkpointgaming.net/reviews.
 Those written reviews can also be found on OpenCritic, with whom we are affiliated.
 All major video game releases, and many minor ones too, will also be reviewed on-air during the weekly Checkpoint radio broadcast which reaches a national Australian audience.
 Reviewers will be brought into the live radio studio to share their reviews or reviews may be recorded in advance.
 On occasion, if the written reviewer is not available, an equally suitable and knowledgable individual will take their place to bring a review to our broadcast audience.

 At the start of 2020, we implemented a scored review system.
 Our reviews will be scored using whole numbers, ranging from 1 to 10.
 Our scores will not be influenced by anything other than a reviewer’s thoughts and their enjoyment of a game.
 You can see a full rundown of our review scores and what they mean below.